wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ### Enable the Memcache WordPress plugin

->[AZURE.NOTE] Follow the instructions in this blog on [How to enable a Site Extension in web sites][8] to install Visual Studio Team Services.
+>[AZURE.NOTE] Follow the instructions in this blog on [How to enable a Site Extension in Web Apps][8] to install Visual Studio Team Services.

 In the `wp-config.php` file, add the following code above the stop editing comment near the end of the file.